aimclub/Fedot.Industrial/README.md

 *--work in progress--*

-# Usage
+## Usage

 FEDOT.Industrial provides a high-level API that allows you to use its capabilities in a simple way.

-The API can be used for the following purposes:
+#### Classification

+To conduct time series classification you need to first set experiment configuration using file `cases/config/Config_Classification.yaml` and then run the following command:

+    from cases.API import Industrial

+    config_name = 'Config_Classification.yaml'
+    ExperimentHelper = Industrial()
+    ExperimentHelper.run_experiment(config_name)

+Possible feature generators which could be specified in configuration are `window_quantile`, `quantile`, `spectral_window`, `spectral`, `wavelet` and `topological`.

+There is also a possibility to ensemble several feature generators.
+It could be done by the following instruction in `feature_generator` field of `Config_Classification.yaml` file:

+    'ensemble: topological wavelet window_quantile quantile spectral spectral_window'

+Results of experiment are stored in `results_of_experiments/{feature_generator name}` directory.
+Logs of experiment are stored in `log` directory.

+#### Anomaly detection

+*--work in progress--*

+#### Change point detection

+*--work in progress--*

+#### Object detection

-# Examples & Tutorials
+## Examples & Tutorials

-# Publications about FEDOT.Industrial
+## Publications about FEDOT.Industrial

+Our plan for publication activity is to publish papers related to framework's usability and its applications.

+First article `AUTOMATED MACHINE LEARNING APPROACH FOR TIME SERIES CLASSIFICATION PIPELINES USING EVOLUTIONARY OPTIMISATION` by Ilya E. Revin, Vadim A. Potemkin, Nikita R. Balabanov, Nikolay O. Nikitin is under review.

+Stay tuned!

-# Project structure
+## Project structure

-# Current R&D and future plans
+## Current R&D and future plans

-# Documentation
+## Documentation

+*--work in progress--*

-# Supported by
+## Supported by

 - `<https://sai.itmo.ru/>`

-# Citation
+## Citation